k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 For the purpose of getting data of cross-business entities' instances, it is possible to publish data to Elasticsearch by using the Fabric CDC solution.

-Business Entity on PostgreSQL is the preferred solution, as it requires to maintain one DB less (no Elasticsearch); however, if scalability is crutual, the Fabric CDC to Elasticsearch solution should be considered.
+Business Entity on PostgreSQL is the preferred solution, as it requires to maintain one DB less (no Elasticsearch); however, if scalability is crutual, the Fabric CDC data publishing to Elasticsearch solution should be considered.

 ### Limitations